vrajat/git-patch/README.md

     git rebase upstream/master

     #Apply patches
-    git patch unclassified edit --patch <patch-file>
+    git patch <section> edit --patch <patch-file>

     # Edit patch.
-All changes should be cached.
-Do not commit any changes.
+    # IMPORTANT: All changes should be cached.
+    # IMPORTANT Do not commit any changes.
-    git patch unclassified edit --commit
+    git patch <section> edit --commit

     # If all steps are successful, a modified patch is available.
     # Copy the patch to oss-master and commit it.